NatanCR/nar-html-website/README.md

-Site created to showcase and share the work carried out by the NAR Idealize company in the field of landscaping.
+Website designed to showcase the work carried out by NAR Idealize.

+NAR Idealize is a landscaping company specializing in creating ecological and sustainable experiences for events and corporate environments, transforming artificial spaces with a natural touch.

+The site was developed in Javascript.